 The program meets the requirements of this Key Element.
-The program provided evidence of multiple supporting information sources verifying that faculty are academically, professionally, and experientially qualified.
+The program provided evidence of faculty qualifications.

 Key Element III-F: Faculty Sufficiency

 The faculty must be sufficient in number with a faculty-student ratio that permits the achievement of the program's mission, goals, and outcomes and ensures that student educational needs are met.
 These resources are reviewed, revised as needed, and support program effectiveness.